Island (2011 film): Plot

-Nikki Black abandoned at birth, is an unhinged twenty-nine-year-old woman on a vengeful quest to find and kill her birth mother.
+Nikki Black, abandoned at birth, is an unhinged twenty-nine-year-old woman on a vengeful quest to find and kill her birth mother.
 Shortly after arriving on the remote island of Tigh Na Benne, she discovers a room for rent ad from a Phyllis Lovage, her mother.
-Once there to rent the room, she quickly learns that she has a brother, Calum MacLeod, a loner, awkward and violent young man.
-Her mother sick with cancer, and protective of her son, keeps him on a tight leash and in short order attempts to keep the two apart.
+Once there to rent the room, she quickly learns that she has a brother, Calum MacLeod, a loner, awkward and violent.
+Her mother, sick with cancer and protective of her son, keeps him on a tight leash and, in short order, attempts to keep the two apart.
 Nikki and Calum soon develop an unhealthy relationship that ends in tragedy.